 Our peaceful bushland environment has a heated swimming pool, a fully equipped student kitchen, break out learning spaces, large hall with stage for performances, a sensory garden, active playground and a working biodynamic farm.
 The farm has animals and grows fresh market produce, sold in our Farm Shop.

-We welcome all regardless of the nature of their disability, for we believe each of our students has a yearning and the capacity for a rich and meaningful life.
+We welcome all regardless of the nature of their intellectual disability, for we believe each of our students has a yearning and the capacity for a rich and meaningful life.
 Our task as educators is to transform these strengths and qualities into capacities that will serve them in the world beyond school.